sunileman/flink-winlogs-conversion/README.md

 # flink-winlogs-conversion
-Flink Windows events logs conversion from XML to Json
+Flink Windows event logs conversion from XML to Json